Legal Service Area

 Proof of Identification and Residency

-A library card will be issued immediately upon showing proof of identity and proof of residency in the library’s legal service area.
+A library card will be issued upon showing proof of identity and proof of residency in the library’s legal service area.
 Patrons 18 and older must present an acceptable form of identification such as:

 - State-issued driver’s license or identification card